hlascelles/samudra/_posts/projects/2020-07-03-increasing-waste-collection-in-indonesia.md

 primary_post: true
 ---

 We are still working on this article.
-If you'd like to catch it as soon as it appears here, add this <a href="https://samudra.world/feed.xml" target="_blank">link</a> to your RSS feed collector.
+If you'd like to catch it as soon as it appears here, add this [link][xml_feed] to your RSS feed collector.

+[xml_feed]: /feed.xml